lthorson002/MSDS692_DS-Practicum/README.md

 Machine Vector (SVM), and Random Forest.
 Evaluation of the models resulted in the best classification results with SVM and caret optimization .

+**FOR MORE DETAILS...
+PLEASE READ THE FINAL PAPER AND GITHUB README FILE PROVIDED**

 **KEYWORDS**

 Heartbeat, Sounds, Murmur, Machine Learning, k-Nearest Neighbors, SVM,